What is the Chicago Riverwalk?

 How Long is the Chicago Riverwalk?

-Throughout the year, the Chicago Riverwalk is open from 6 a.m. to 11 p.m., with boat excursions typically running from May to October as long as weather permits.
+The Chicago Riverwalk is open from 6:00 am to 11:00 pm year-round, with boat excursions typically running from May to October or as long as weather permits.
 For Chicago Riverwalk parking, the most convenient parking can be found at either Grant Park North Garage, Millennium Park garage, or Millennium Lakeside garage.